Tauqheer/AzurePipeline/README.md

 ## Overview

-This Azure pipeline is designed to automate the process of pulling hourly datasets through API, pushing them to Azure Blob Storage, loading into an Azure Synapse SQL Pool, creating a view, and presenting the data on a web application.
+This Azure pipeline is designed to automate the process of pulling hourly datasets through API extracting DESO crypto every hour against USD, pushing them to Azure Blob Storage, loading into an Azure Synapse SQL Pool, creating a view, and presenting the data on a web application.

 ## Pipeline Steps